db00m/note-vault/notes/Talk on March 13.md

 ## Ways we can lose hope

-With every thing that has been going on in the world, a lot has been on my mind.
-Having friends who served their missions in Ukrane and a boss who is from Belarus, I've been following the war in Ukrane very closely.
-Every time I read a new story about the situation, I am sadded by the loss, ditruction, and desitation that has plauged the Ukrainian people these past few weeks.
-However, thier sad story is not one to be told over this pulpit in this sacred meeting, so I won't go into any more detail on thier situtation.
-Thier situtation has led me to think about what I might say to the Ukrainian people if I was given the chance to speak to them.
-How could I fill them with hope in such a hopless situation.
-This oprotunity wil probably never come, but they are not the only people who need hope in this world.
-The world we live in is a crazy place, and it's easy to get cought up in the hoplessness of it and become depressed.
-The goal of my message today is to inspire myself—and hopefully all of you with me—to hope a little more and become a little happier.
+### **Introduce Your Self**

+* Are you okay with who you are today?
+  * Image that after today you were unable to change and you were currenly stuck exactly where you are with no progression in any aspect of your life.

+> I don't want to jsut be fine.
+I don't want to just be good.
+There's an aching to be something more.

+* Today I've decided to speaking on hope, the hope that we can become more than we are today.

 To be honest, the main inspiration for my thoughts today didn't come from the scriptures or general conference talk.
-A few weeks ago I was reading one of my favorite book of all time, _The Siver Chair_ by C. S. Lewis.
-For those of you that are unfamilary with C. S. Lewis and his works, _The Silver Chair_ is the fourth in the Chronicals of Narina series.
+A few weeks ago I was reading one of my favorite books of all time, _The Siver Chair_ by C. S. Lewis.
+For those of you that are unfamilar with C. S. Lewis and his works, _The Silver Chair_ is the fourth novel in the Chronicals of Narina series.
 Near the end of the book, the main characters—Eustace, Jill, and Puddleglum—were trapped undground with the green lady.
 In this scene, the green lady was using her magic to convice the heros that there was nothing in the world above them and the depressing undergound world they had fallen into was the only world that existed.
 This depressed Eustace, Jill, and Pudleglum becuase the green lady had started to convince them that the Sun, the sky, Narnia, and every thing they loved was just in their heads.
 Just before hope was lost, Puddleglum says something along the lines of this:
 > "you won't make me forget Narnia; and the whole Overworld too.
 We'll never see it again, I shouldn't wonder.
 You mayhave blotted it out and turned it dark like this, for all I know.
 Nothing more likely.
 But I know I was there once.
 I've seen the sky full of stars.
 I've seen the sun coming up out of the sea of a morning and sinking behind the mountains at night.
 And I've seen him up in the midday sky when I couldn't look at him for brightness."